|

 and sat down beside her.
 His seat was lower than hers, and he

-at the reversal of their customary positions.
+reversal of their customary positions.

-Dínendal also said, continued Legolas, that
+Dínendal also said, Legolas continued, that

 you are well enough to go on the raid.

 I told you that.
-Eowyn selected several sprigs of
+Eowyn selected several sprigs

-of olive oilLegolas!
-Put those down,and
+a few drops of olive oilLegolas!
+Put those down!and

 continued grinding.